-- Verify and validate grades and transcripts to ensure graduation requirements are met. - Coordinate with state agencies and school testing coordinators to ensure appropriate documentation is complete for testing waivers. - Coordinate with college board testing centers to ensure appropriate documentation is complete for testing waivers. - Verify the number of instructional minutes completed and document lost minutes with State Education Agency: Click or tap here to enter text. - Ensure instructional materials are secured and delivered in a timely manner. - Coordinate with on-site childcare, medical care program, and food service program directors, as applicable, to ensure services resume.
+- Verify and validate grades and transcripts to ensure graduation requirements are met. - Coordinate with state agencies and school testing coordinators to ensure appropriate documentation is complete for testing waivers. - Coordinate with college board testing centers to ensure appropriate documentation is complete for testing waivers. - Verify the number of instructional minutes completed and document lost minutes with [State Education Agency]. - Ensure instructional materials are secured and delivered in a timely manner. - Coordinate with the directors of on-site childcare, the medical care program, and the food service program, as applicable, to ensure services resume.